 Diaper rash

-• Rash located on areas that have contact with a diaper
+• located on areas that have contact with a diaper

-• Skin looks red, wet, and irritated
+• skin looks red, wet, and irritated

-• Warm to the touch
+• warm to the touch

 Allergic eczema

-• May resemble a burn
+• may resemble a burn

-• Often found on hands and forearms
+• often found on hands and forearms

-• Skin is itchy, red, scaly, or raw
+• skin is itchy, red, scaly, or raw

-• Blisters that weep, ooze, or become crusty
+• blisters that weep, ooze, or become crusty

 Rosacea

-• Relapses may be triggered by spicy foods, alcoholic beverages, sunlight, stress, and the intestinal bacteria Helicobacter pylori
+• may be triggered by spicy foods, alcoholic beverages, sunlight, stress, and the intestinal bacteria Helicobacter pylori

 Burns